 By the 1905-1906 winter season, it was the home of attorney and stockbroker Chester Linwood Dane and his wife, Grace (Oliver) Dane.
 They previously had lived at 122 Marlborough.
 They continued to live at 322 Beacon during the 1907-1908 season, but moved thereafter to the Hotel Lenox at 61 Exeter.

 By the 1908-1909 winter season, 322 Beacon was the home of attorney Robert Hallowell Gardiner and his wife, Alice (Bangs) Gardiner.
 They previously had lived at 77 Marlborough.
-They apparently first rented from Sarah Harding and then purchased the house, inasmuch as he is shown as the owner of 322 Beacon on the 1917 Bromley map.
-The Gardiners also maintained a summer home in Gardiner, Maine.
+They also maintained a home in Gardiner, Maine.

-By 1935, 322 Beacon had been acquired by Dr. Edward Francis Bowman and his wife, Doreen Simpson (Woodyatt) Bowman.
-He was a physician.
-They previously had lived (and he had maintained his office) at 183 Bay State Road.
-They also maintained a summer home in Scituate.
+On April 6, 1935, 322 Beacon was purchased from Alice Gardiner’s estate by real estate dealer Henry C. Brookings, and on April 26, 1935, it was acquired from him by Doreen Simpson (Woodyatt) Bowman, the wife of Dr. Edward Francis Bowman, a physician.
+They lived (and he maintained his office) at 183 Bay State Road.
+They also maintained a home in Scituate.

-After remodeling 322 Beacon, Edward Bowman moved his office there.
-He and his wife lived temporarily at 1 Spruce, and by 1937 had purchased and moved to 149 Beacon.
+After remodeling 322 Beacon, Edward Bowman moved his offices there.
+He and his wife lived temporarily at 1 Spruce Court, and then in March of 1937 purchased and subsequently moved to 149 Beacon.
 He continued to maintain his office at 322 Beacon.
-Doreen W. Bowman is shown as the owner of both 149 and 322 Beacon on the 1938 Bromley map.

-Annie Bowman died in 1936, and the Wordsworth Bowmans moved soon thereafter to live at 149 Beacon with Edward and Doreen Bowman.
+Annie Bowman died in 1936 and the Wordsworth Bowmans moved thereafter to live at 149 Beacon with Edward and Doreen Bowman.